Uberi/University-Notes/PHIL145/PHIL145.md

 Note that this does not contradict the gambler's fallacy - regression to the mean says that the next set of flips is likely to be average, while the gambler's fallacy says that the next flip is 50% likely to be heads.

-A **regression fallacy** is when we think the next set of flips is somehow influenced by our previous flips.
+A **regression fallacy** is when we think there is a cause when there is no cause, due to natural variations.

+The regression fallacy is committed whenever, given a random event, one assigns a cause where there is only natural variation.

 For example, "Jim did exceptionally well at work last year.
 His performance is merely average this year, so something must have happened.".

 This is fallacious because it is likely that in fact this is just natural variation in performance, not caused by any external factors.

+When we see a number of extraordinary events happening, we tend to think that they are ordinary.
+However, they are not; this is just natural variations in the events.

 ### Simpson's Paradox